Loopring/protocols/packages/loopring_v3/DESIGN.md

 The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
 Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**

-### Restrictions

-The operator needs all the order data to generate the proof.
-We need a way to prevent the operator from re-creating rings with him as the recipient of the ring matching fees.

-To allow orders to be matched by any criteria by a ring-matcher we also need a mechanism to prevent operators to re-order the sequence in which the rings are settled while enforcing the ring can only be settled a single time.

-#### Restrict order matching

-We use **dual-authoring** here.
-Orders can only be matched in rings signed by the private key corresponding to the public key stored in the order.
-For dual-authoring we also use EdDSA keys.

-#### Restrict the sequence of ring settlements

-We use a **nonce** here.
-The nonce of the ring-matcher account paying the operator is used.
-The ring signed by the ring-matcher contains a nonce.
-The nonce in the next ring that is settled for this ring-matcher needs to be the nonce of the previous ring that was settled incremented by 1.
-A ring-matcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

-Note that doing an off-chain withdraw also increments the nonce value.
-A ring-matcher thus may want to limit himself to on-chain withdrawals so the nonce value of the account remains the same.

-#### Only allow cancels/off-chain withdrawal requests to be used once by an operator

-The **nonce** of the account is increased by 1 for these operations.
-The expected nonce is stored in the off-chain request which is signed by the account owner.

-## Order Aliasing
+## Trading History

-Every account has a trading history tree with 2^14 leafs for every token.
+Every account has a trading history tree with 2^14 leafs **for every token**.
 Which leaf is used for storing the trading history for an order is completely left up to the user, and we call this the **orderID**.
 The orderID is stored in a 32-bit value.
 We allow the user to overwrite the existing trading history stored at `orderID % 2^14` if `order.orderID > tradeHistory.orderID`.
 If `order.orderID < tradeHistory.orderID` the order is automatically cancelled.
+If `order.orderID == tradeHistory.orderID` we use the trading history stored in the leaf.
 This allows the account to create 2^32 unique orders for every token, the only limitation is that only 2^14 of these orders selling a certain token can be active at the same time.

+### Order Aliasing

-While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities:
+While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities.
+The account owner can even choose to reuse the same orderID in multiple orders.
+We call this order aliasing.

-### Safely updating the validUntil time of an order
+#### Safely updating the validUntil time of an order

 For safety the order owner can limit the time an order is valid, and increase the time whenever he wants safely by creating a new order with a new validUntil value, without having to worry if both orders can be filled separately.
 This is done just by letting both orders use the same orderID.

 This is especially a problem because [the operator can set the timestamp that is tested on-chain within a certain window](#validsincevaliduntil).
 So even when the validSince/validUntil doesn't overlap it could still be possible for an operator to fill multiple orders.
 The order owner also doesn't know how much the first order is going to be filled until it is invalid.
 Until then, he cannot create the new order if he doesn't want to buy/sell more than he actually wants.
 Order Aliasing fixes this problem without having to calculate multiple hashes (e.g. order hash with time information and without).

-### The possibility for some simple filling logic between orders
+#### The possibility for some simple filling logic between orders

 A user could create an order selling X tokenZ for either N tokenA or M tokenB (or even more tokens) while using the same orderID.
 The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and/or [0, M] tokenA.